Xysaro/Arduino/libraries/HID-Project/Readme.md

-Arduino HID Project 2.4.4
+Arduino HID Project 2.5.0
 =========================

 ![Header Picture](header.jpg)

 This project went through a lot of phases and has now reached a new Arduino ~~USB-Core~~ Library with a lot of new functions like extended HID.
-It also supports HoodLoader1+2.
+It also supports HoodLoader2 (version 1 is no longer supported).
 The idea is to enable enhanced USB functions to almost all 'standard' Arduino boards.

 **Supported Arduinos (IDE 1.6.7 or higher!):**